joseph-palmer/joseph-palmer.github.io/_pages/software.md

 As a [CMEE](http://www.imperial.ac.uk/life-sciences/postgraduate/masters-courses/computational-methods-in-ecology-and-evolution/) graduate, I am well trained in computational methods.
 As such I adopt a flexible and multilingual approach to programming.

-You can checkout my software projects at [my GitHub](https://github.com/joseph-palmer)
+You can checkout my software projects on [GitHub](https://github.com/joseph-palmer)